Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Introduction

 \section{Introduction}

-In order to enable the safe operation of future energy systems with a high share of intermittent and stochastic renewable sources of energy production, the share of large-scale energy storage is expected to increase significantly in the coming years~\cite{iea2022world}.
+In order to enable the safe operation of future energy systems with a high share of intermittent and stochastic renewable sources of energy production, the proportion of large-scale energy storage is expected to increase significantly in the coming years~\cite{IEA2022World}.
 A major challenge that comes with this evolution is how to best integrate storage in energy markets.
-This is emphasized by a recent order by the Federal Energy Regulatory Commission in the United States, urging system operators to implement changes in order to facilitate market participation of electric storage systems \cite{FERC2018}.
-As a step towards addressing this challenge, \cite{Singhal2020Pricing} describes three different ways in which storage systems can be included in the market clearing.
+This is emphasized by an order by the Federal Energy Regulatory Commission in the United States, urging system operators to implement changes to facilitate market participation of electric storage systems~\cite{FERC2018}.
+As a step towards addressing this challenge,~\cite{Singhal2020Pricing} describes three different ways in which storage systems can be included in the market clearing procedure (MCP).
 In the first and second options, storage systems participate similarly to conventional generators and loads, submitting price and quantity bids.
 We refer to this setup as \emph{merchant storage}.
-In the third option, the storage systems' operational constraints are included but they do not need to submit bids, which we call \emph{non-merchant storage}.
-Market clearing with non-merchant storage can achieve the most economically efficient outcomes and the highest social welfare \cite{Singhal2020Pricing}, as opposed to market clearing with merchant storage \cite{Sioshansi2014When, hartwig2016impact}.
-However, this setup requires more modifications to the current energy markets, which might explain why it has not been considered in detail yet.
+In the third option, the storage systems' operational constraints are included, but they do not submit bids.
+Instead, they are represented as a means to transfer energy between time periods, much like power lines are represented as a means to transfer energy between connected areas~\cite{Pinson2023What}.
+We call this \emph{non-merchant storage}.
+A considerable advantage of market clearing with non-merchant storage is that it can achieve the most economically efficient outcomes and the highest social welfare~\cite{Singhal2020Pricing}, compared to market clearing with merchant storage~\cite{Sioshansi2014When, Hartwig2016Impact}.
+The literature on market clearing with non-merchant storage is still limited~\cite{Singhal2020Pricing, Munoz2017Financial, Huang2018Market, Frölke2024Efficiency, Jiang2023Duality, Weibelzahl2018Effects, Zhang2020Energy}, most likely because this setup requires more modifications to the current energy markets than when considering merchant storage.